MAP../KANcycling/Map.html../KANcycling/Map.htmlshapeimage_7_link_0

 Shizutani Gakko (School)

 The first school of true public education in Japan, as it was set up to educate the children of commoners (as opposed to samurai or other ruling classes), established in 1670.
-There's an English pamphlet (and an admission charge); the grounds are also famous for two enormous trees whose leaves are stunning in autumn.
-This comes on local route 261 after you pass under the Sanyo Expressway, on the right just before Yoshinaga Station.
+There's an English pamphlet (and a ¥400 admission charge); the grounds are also famous for two enormous trees whose leaves are stunning in autumn.
+It’s on local route 261 just south of Yoshinaga Station.

 FUKIYA

 Fukiya offers probably the most things to do of any of the villas.
-This makes sense, as this is only the second town in Okayama (after Kurashiki) to be designated a special historical city (or at least I think that's what I was told on my last visit there).
+This makes sense, as this is only the second town in Okayama (after Kurashiki) to be designated a special historical city (or at least I think that's what I was told on one of my first visits there).
 Among the many things you can do:

 - Visit a "bengara" pottery hall where you can view samples and even try your hand at making some;